Mo-Amin/domletters/README.md

 the program will produce a dominant letter count of 20.
 When run on `swift.txt` it will produce 71.

+test.txt will produce 84
+test2.txt will produce 140

+For both of these tests I hand checked and it matched the program.
+For each paragraph within test txt files I added the dominant letter count to the side (Shouldn't alter answer).

 ## Acknowledgements

 Thanks to [Project Gutenberg](http://gutenberg.org) for the